What [Really] Causes Blisters On Feet?

 I was confused.

-Not only was I 100% sure my foot wasn’t moving in my shoe, but just as I did every morning before going for my walk, I had taped my heels.
-So how on earth could anything be rubbing on that skin?
-It was fully covered with tape!
+Not only was I 100% sure my foot wasn’t moving in my shoe, I had taped my heels, like I do every morning.
+Plus I had been walking for only 8 minutes - my feet weren't that sweaty yet.
+So where was the heat, moisture and friction coming from.
+How on earth could anything be rubbing on my skin - it was fully covered with tape!

 When the skin stretches (shears) too far and for too long, the connections between skin cells fatigue and break.
 These tiny tears under the skin surface are the start of the blister injury.
-Fluid fills the injured area and that when it starts to look like a blister.
-[Interesting fact: It can take up to two hours for a blister to fully fill with fluid].
+Fluid fills the injured area and within 2 hours, you'll have a blister.

 The popular theory is that heat, moisture and friction cause blisters.
 While these factors are relevant, they represent a shallow and incomplete understanding of the blister process - and an unhelpful one at that.
 Here's why: